Fight for $15: Global strikes and protests

 On May 15, 2014, fast food workers in countries around the world, including Brazil, the United Kingdom, Japan, and the U.S., went on strike to protest low wages in fast food restaurants.
 The strikes took place in 230 cities as workers demanded a $15 minimum wage and the right to unionize without fear of retaliation.
 Less than a week later, a mass protest at McDonald's headquarters in Oak Brook, Illinois took place and resulted in over 100 protesters being arrested, including workers, church leaders and Service Employees International Union president Mary Kay Henry, and a partial shutdown of the McDonald's campus.
 According to the movement organizers, the protest took place in 30 cities in Japan, 5 cities in Brazil, 3 cities in India and 20 cities in Britain.
 The labor federation with over 12 million workers in 126 countries joined the protest to help propel the effort.

-Industry officials say that only a small percentage of fast-food jobs pay the minimum wage and that those are largely entry-level jobs for workers under 25.
+Industry officials say that only a small percentage of fast food jobs pay the minimum wage and that those are largely entry-level jobs for workers under 25.
 Backers of the movement for higher pay point to studies saying that the average age of fast food workers is 29 and that more than one-fourth are parents raising children.
-According to Mary Kay Henry, the president of service employees international union "fast food workers in many other parts of the world face the same corporate policy.
+According to Mary Kay Henry, the president of Service Employees International Union, "fast food workers in many other parts of the world face the same corporate policy.
 Low pay, no guaranteed hours and no benefits".
 According to her, such unfairness in the wages exist due to the lack of opportunity for these workers to unionize.
-According to one of McDonald's workers, the minimum wages is not enough to take care of his kids and their education.
-However, some analysts at conservative think tanks say that increasing the wages will have harmful consequences on the hiring rate which could cause a large number of unemployed people.
+According to one of McDonald's workers, the minimum wages is not enough to take care of his children and their education.
+However, some analysts at conservative think tanks say that increasing the wages will have harmful consequences on the hiring rate, which could result in a large number of unemployed people.